kivy/plyer/README.md

 | Vibrator                       | ✔       | ✔   |         |      |       |
 | Wifi                           |         |     | ✔       | ✔    | ✔     |

+## Installation

+To use on desktop: `pip install plyer`
+To use in python-for-android/kivy-ios: add `plyer` to your requirements if needed.

 ## Support